-Titans waive CB Johnathan Joseph, long snapper Beau Brinkley
+Titans tell linebacker Vic Beasley Jr. he is being released

 NASHVILLE, Tenn.
+(AP) — The Tennessee Titans have lost patience with Vic Beasley Jr. and will release the outside linebacker Wednesday.

-(AP) — The Tennessee Titans have waived veteran long snapper Beau Brinkley and cornerback Johnathan Joseph.
+The Titans announced the decision Tuesday in a one-sentence statement not even an hour after waiving long snapper Beau Brinkley and veteran cornerback Johnathan Joseph.

+Tennessee signed the eighth overall pick of the 2015 draft in March after the Atlanta Falcons let Beasley leave as a free agent.
+The Titans thought they could help Beasley reclaim the form that helped him lead the NFL with 15 1/2 sacks in 2016 with a one-year deal worth $9.5 million.

+But Beasley reported 10 days late for training camp with the general manager noting the linebacker’s absence was unexcused.
+Then Beasley spent the entire preseason on the non-football injury list with an injured knee.

 Brinkley had been the Titans’ long snapper since 2012, playing in 135 games over the past nine seasons.
 He hadn’t missed a game this season despite being put on the reserve/COVID-19 list Sept.
 29 during Tennessee’s outbreak.